-A Commercial Mooring Licence permits the licensee to occupy navigable water with a registered vessel.
-The licence is issued for a period of 12 months and is renewed on payment of the relevant fees.
-Reviews are conducted to ensure the licence is used in accordance with the approved purpose.
+A Commercial Mooring Licence permits vessels to occupy moorings under a commercial arrangement.
+The licence is issued for a period of 12 months and is renewed on payment of the appropriate commercial mooring fees.
+Roads and Maritime Services conducts reviews to ensure the licence is used in accordance with the approved purpose.

-A commercial mooring can generally be identified by a red or orange buoy and is subject to standard conditions.
+A commercial mooring can generally be identified by a red or orange buoy and is subject to Commercial Mooring Licence Standard Conditions(PDF).
 Special conditions may also apply.

 There are two types of Commercial Mooring Licences:

-Commercial - available to legitimate marine type businesses, or
+• Commercial - available to legitimate marine type businesses.

 Commercial Moorings are only issued to:

-A business entity or person approved by NSW Maritime as trading to provide approved marine type services to the boating public (eg boat repair, marinas, commercial fishing, charter vessels, boat brokerage, mooring contractor) or
+• A business entity or person approved by Roads and Maritime as trading to provide approved marine type services to the boating public (eg boat repair, marinas, commercial fishing, charter vessels, boat brokerage, mooring contractor)

-NSW Maritime issues the following Certificates of Competency:
+Roads and Maritime Services issues the following Certificates of Competency:

-Holders of certificates of competency as master, mate or coxswain are exempt from the requirement to hold a general boat driving licence or PWC licence.
-This exemption does not apply to engineering certificates, general purpose hands or masters of vehicular ferry in chains
+Holders of certificates of competency as master, mate or coxswain are exempt from the requirement to hold a general Boat Driving Licence or PWC licence in NSW.
+This exemption does not apply to engineering certificates, general purpose hands or masters of vehicular ferry in chains.